arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-modbus-rtu-plc-ide/content.md

 #### Portenta Machine Control Basic Configuration
 <br></br>

 The Modbus RTU communication for the Portenta Machine Control does not require special pre-configuration.
 You will only have to make a manual sketch download with the desired protocol role with its properties, and its onboard elements to be used.
-These onboard elements can be programmable digital I/Os and encoders.
+These onboard elements can be programmable digital I/Os and dedicated digital outputs.

 Portenta Machine Control can be initialized further in the process if additional changes in configuration is required.